meeshkan/properties-driven-development-tutorial/ARTICLE.md

 > _This article was edited by [Carolyn Stransky](https://dev.to/carolstran).
 XXX and XXX are acknowledged for their valuable feedback._

 In his book [Thinking, Fast and Slow](), Daniel Kahneman describes the two modes of thought our brain uses.
-The first one is fast, instinctive, and emotional, and the second one is slower, more deliberative and more logical.
-The second mode is generally more appropriate for solving complex tasks.
+The first one is fast, instinctive, and emotional, and the second one is slower, more deliberate and more logical.
+The slow thinking mode is generally more appropriate for solving complex tasks.

 Imagine you're given an interesting coding task.
-It's likely that the fast mode of your thought activates.
-Based on years of experience of software development, your brain generates an idea of what the implementation should look like, and,b ased on that idea, it would be very tempting to jump into implementing it.
+It's likely that the fast mode of thought activates.
+Based on years of experience of software development, your brain generates an idea of what the implementation should look like, and, based on that idea, it would be very tempting to jump into implementing it.

 To avoid the fast mode taking over, you should slow down and think about the problem.
 What is the actual problem you're trying to solve?
 How is the user expected to gain value from your solution?
 For this, you need to think like a _user, not a developer_.